-DEFENDANT, RONALD WATTS' ANSWER TO PLAINTIFF'S CORRECTED COMPLAINT
+DEFENDANT, RONALD WATTS' ANSWER AND AFFIRMATIVE DEFENSES TO PLAINTIFF'S COMPLAINT

-Defendant, Ronald Watts, by and through his attorneys, JOHNSON & BELL, LTD., in answer to Plaintiff's Complaint states as follows:
+Defendant, Ronald Watts, by and through his attorneys, JOHNSON & BELL, LTD., for his Answer and Affirmative Defenses to Plaintiff's Complaint, states the following:

 1. This is a civil action arising under 42 U.S.C. § 1983.
 The jurisdiction of this Court is invoked pursuant to 28 U.S.C. §§ 1343 and 1367.